Monday Aug 27 – Friday Aug 31, 2018

 Is this workshop right for me?

 This workshop is for advanced or intermediate amateur players.
 We ask all applicants who have not attended a previous Kammermusik Workshop to complete the ACMP self-grading questionnaire so that we can select participants and assign appropriate music.
 If you’ve been before but have improved since then, feel free to take the test again!
-If you haven’t been before, you may, if you wish, send us a recording and/or a reference from a teacher (see the questionnaire for details); however, this is not essential, but does help us in assigning groups.
+If you haven’t been before, you may, if you wish, send us a recording and/or a reference from a teacher (see the questionnaire for details).
+This is not essential, but does help us in assigning groups.

 What will happen each day?